 After following the directions above, keep an eye out for a small turn off exactly at the Google Maps pin above.
 Soon, you'll arrive at a dirt carpark with a small restaurant where you. can drop off your bike and start the short hike to Dee Doke Waterfall.

-I visited this epic waterfall and swimming lagoon in the dry season, as a result, I was told that I was the only foreigner that had been here for months.
+I visited this epic waterfall and swimming lagoon in the dry season, and as a result, I was told that I was the only foreigner that had been here for months.
 Nobody asked me to pay money to leave my bike or to visit the waterfall.

 Hike Down to Dee Doke Waterfall